Keep Profits Up and Energy Costs Down

-Solar water heating is a cost-effective way to boost your existing water heater’s efficiency and supply while reducing utility costs.
+Solar water heating is a cost-effective way to boost the efficiency and supply of your existing water heater while reducing utility costs.

 Unlike photovoltaic solar systems that generate electricity, solar water heating systems absorb and transfer solar heat energy to your current water heaters, so the technology is also referred to as solar thermal.